alexkreidler/covid/src/covid-testing/in.md

 the need to stick with this type of test when there is a better option out there?

-This is the question I posed to David Walt and Pardis Sabeti of Harvard and the Greater Boston Consortium on Pathogen Readiness.
+This is the question I posed to David Walt and Pardis Sabeti, the two leaders of the [Diagnostics Working Group at the Greater Boston Consortium on Pathogen Readiness](https://gbcpr.hms.harvard.edu/diagnostics).

 Dr. Walt's response was: